forestryio/forestry.io/hugo/content/blog/tina-cloud-the-next-forestry.md

 weight:
 aliases: []
 menu: []
-draft: true

 ---
 Over the past 14 months, we’ve been hard at work building the next iteration of Forestry CMS, [Tina Cloud](https://tina.io/blog/tina-cloud-a-headless-cms-backed-by-git/).
 Next month, we’re launching a small public beta for Tina Cloud and are initially focused on a narrow use case to refine some UI/UX work before expanding the beta to a larger audience.
 This narrow use-case will target React-based sites, preferably using [Next.js](https://nextjs.org).

 ## Tina Cloud

 Tina Cloud is a headless API backend that talks to your Git repository, much like Forestry but with an open-source GraphQL API.
 Unlike Forestry, Tina Cloud does not include the content editing UI.
 This is because we’ve taken a decoupled approach and the editing happens in TinaCMS, our open-source editor.
 Also, we used many concepts that we developed for Forestry such as content modeling via Front Matter Templates when building Tina Cloud so there are a lot of similarities in workflows.

 ## Forestry Compatibility